DAVID J. WILLIS ATTORNEY

 One of the most basic criteria by which an attorney evaluates a case is whether or not it will survive an MSJ by the other side.

-Parties should expect to mediate.
-Most judges order it automatically (it is usually one of the deadlines in the DCO).
-All judges will order it if either side requests it.
+Parties should expect to mediate, like it or not, since most judges order it automatically (it is usually one of the deadlines in the DCO).
+All judges will order mediation if either side requests it.
 It may be for a half day or a full day.
 It is voluntary in the sense that neither side is obligated to accept any particular outcome.
 All aspects of mediation are confidential and (like settlement discussions) cannot later be brought up in court.

-The cost of the mediator’s services is usually $400 to $600 per side for a half day.
-Clients must come to mediation prepared with a cashier’s check or money order payable to the mediator.
+The cost of the mediator's services is usually $500 to $600 per side for a half day.
+Clients must come to mediation prepared with a cashier's check or money order payable to the mediator.
 This is collected before mediation begins.
 Attorney fees are in addition to this amount.
-While expensive, mediation is nonetheless far cheaper than trial of the case.
+While some may consider this expensive, mediation is nonetheless far cheaper than going forward with trial of the case.

 Clients should also come to mediation prepared to be reasonable, since it is seldom that anyone in the legal system gets exactly what he or she wants.
 No attorney wants a client who will not mediate or will not mediate in good faith.
 Incentives for settlement at mediation include (1) the cost and aggravation of continued litigation, and (2) having certainty and control over the outcome, rather than leaving it to a judge or jury who can return unpredictable and even whimsical results.
 Any experienced lawyer has stories about times when he or she was shocked and dumbfounded by an unexpected verdict.